-When you set your clippers to give what’s basically a bald shave, you increase the risk that they’ll irritate or cut your skin.
+When you set your clippers to give what’s basically a bald shave, you increase the risk that they’ll irritate or cut your skin (and that’s why there are balding clippers dedicated solely to bald-head shaving).
 This is why, even if you do want to progress to eventually fading with zero-gapped clippers, it’s best that you first use your clippers a few times without adjusting them.

 How to Zero-Gap Your Clippers

 If you feel ready to set your clippers to a zero-gap, this is how you do it.